The ERM Librarian

 A Specialist and A Generalist

 The first article by Stachokas (2018) surveys the history of this specialist/generalist librarian role.
-Stachokas (2018) finds that the electronic resource librarian has their feet planted in technical services and collection development, that this requires a holistic understanding of the electronic resource work flow, of its embeddedness in the scholarly and library ecosystem, and that this division is leading to different areas of specialization: those who focus on "licensing, acquisitions, and collection development" (p.
-15), and those who focus on "metadata, discovery, management of knowledge bases, and addressing technical problems" (p.
+Stachokas (2018) finds that the electronic resource librarian has their feet planted in technical services and collection development.
+This requires a holistic understanding of the electronic resource work flow and of how it is embedded in the scholarly and library ecosystem.
+This division leads to different areas of specialization: those who focus on "licensing, acquisitions, and collection development" (p.
+15), on "metadata, discovery, management of knowledge bases, and on addressing technical problems" (p.
 15).
 This rings true to me.
-In my own observations, I've noticed that job announcements have increasingly stressed one of the above areas and not both.
+In my own observations, I have noticed that job announcements have increasingly stressed one of the above areas and not both.

 The Technical Communicator as the "Bridge"

 In the second article, Hulseberg (2016) uses the field of technical communication (TC) to interpret the field of electronic resource librarianship.
-Hulseberg (2016) takes the view that an electronic resource librarian is, among other things, a technical communicator.
-This is much different from being someone who helps patrons with their technical problems.
-Rather, this is someone who completes advanced work in documenting and reporting technical processes.
+Hulseberg (2016) takes the view that an electronic resource librarian is a technical communicator.
+A technical communicator does not help patrons with their technical problems.
+Rather, they document and report technical processes.

 Hulseberg (2016) highlights four important themes about ERM: the interesting themes to me are Theme one: Metaphors of "bridge" and "translator", and Theme Two: Collaborating in a web of relationships.
-When I was an undergraduate, I imagined the job that I wanted would be one connected people from different silos to each other and helping them communicate.
-It turns out that, under Hulseberg's (2016) view, electronic resource librarianship does this work, which is pretty cool.
-However, the other themes are just as important, and in particular, Theme Four, about jurisdiction, highlights one of the major disruptive acts on librarianship in the last thirty or forty years.
+When I was an undergraduate, I wanted a job that would connect people from different silos and help them communicate.
+It turns out that, under Hulseberg's (2016) view, electronic resource librarianship does this work.
+However, the other themes are just as important.
+In particular, Theme Four on jurisdiction highlights a major disruptive act on librarianship.

-As an example, consider that most people, researchers and scholars included, use non-library provided resources to locate information.
+As an example, consider that people, researchers and scholars included, use non-library provided resources to locate information.
 Additionally, more works, scholarly and non-scholarly, are freely and publicly available on the web, e.g., as open access (OA).
-This might mean that the library is becoming disintermediated as a result of people using non-library services, like Google or Google Scholar, to retrieve freely available works on the web, instead of at the library.
-As a result, what becomes of the core jurisdiction of the librarian?
-And of the electronic resource librarian, in particular?
+This disintermediates the library from the search process as a result of people using non-library services, like Google or Google Scholar, to retrieve freely available works on the web.
+What then becomes of the core jurisdiction of the librarian and of the electronic resource librarian in particular?
 In concrete terms: a recent paper (Klitzing, 2019) reported that researchers state they use Google Scholar 83% of the time and EBSCOhost 29% of the time to find relevant material.
-That raises strategic and technical questions about today's role of the librarian and library in the scholarly communication system.
+That raises strategic and technical questions about the role of the librarian and the library in today's scholarly communication system.

 To License or Not To License

 The third article, by Zhu (2016), places a different theoretical lens on what it means to be an electronic resource librarian.
-Zhu (2016) posits that the licensing aspect of electronic resource management significantly influences ER librarianship identity.
-One reason why Zhu's (2016) findings are insightful is due to the fact that we often license electronic resources rather than buy them.
+Zhu (2016) posits that the licensing aspect of electronic resource management influences ER librarianship identity.
+Zhu's (2016) insightful findings are due to the fact that we often license electronic resources rather than buy them.

-The crux centers around copyright law, which provides librarians with an important legal justification for lending works: the First Sale Doctrine.
-Copyright law provides copyright owners with the right to distribute their work, but the First Sale Doctrine holds that if you buy a copy of a book, then you have a right to lend or sell your copy.
-This doctrine is fundamental to librarianship but also raises problems since most digital works (ebooks, etc) are licensed and not bought by libraries.
-Thus the First Sale Doctrine does not apply to such works.
+The crux centers around copyright law.
+This law provides librarians with an important legal justification for lending works: the First Sale Doctrine.
+Copyright law provides copyright owners with the right to distribute their work.
+However, the First Sale Doctrine holds that if you buy a copy of a book, then you have a right to lend or sell your copy.
+This doctrine is fundamental to librarianship but raises problems since librarians license and do not buy digital works (ebooks, etc).
+That is, the First Sale Doctrine does not apply to licensed works.
 That ALA has a guide on this issue (ALA, 2022).

-Stachokas (2018), Hulseberg (2016), and Zhu (2016) present the historical and environmental forces that have shaped the work of electronic resource librarians and their professional identities, and each of these authors discuss important themes that function as evidence of these identities.
+Stachokas (2018), Hulseberg (2016), and Zhu (2016) present the historical and environmental forces that shaped the work of electronic resource librarians and their professional identities.
+These authors discuss important themes that function as evidence of these identities.
 In our discussions this week, we should focus on these themes and how to make sense of them.

 Conclusion

 Electronic resource librarianship is a fascinating area of librarianship.
-Because digital technologies have woven their way into all parts of the modern library ecosystem, and because these digital technologies bring with them a slew of technical, legal, and social challenges, electronic resource librarians have had, as these technologies have developed, to maintain a holistic view of this ecosystem just as they have had to specialize in key areas that require maintaining that holistic, interconnected view.
+Digital technologies are woven into all parts of the modern library ecosystem.
+These digital technologies bring with them a slew of technical, legal, and social challenges.
+Therefore electronic resource librarians have to maintain a holistic, interconnected view of this ecosystem as these technologies develop.
+They also have to specialize in key areas that require maintaining this ecosystem.

 The course takes that holistic view and divides it into four parts for study.
 In the first part, we study the nature of the work itself: what it means to be an electronic resource librarian.

 In the third part, we focus on processes and their contexts.
-We will study the electronic resource librarian's workflow, the economics and the markets of electronic resources, what is involved in licensing these resources and negotiating with vendors.
+We study the electronic resource librarian's workflow, the economics and the markets of electronic resources, the licensing of these resources, and negotiating with vendors.

 At the end, we focus on patrons and end users; that is, those we serve.
-Because electronic resources are digital, when we use them, we leave behind traces of that usage.
-This means we will study how that usage is measured and what those measurements can validly say.
-Because usage leaves traces of personal information, we will examine topics related to the security of these resources and the privacy of those who use them.
-Electronic resources likewise means having to use websites and other e-resource interfaces, and hence we will study how electronic resource librarians are involved in user experience and usability studies.
+Because electronic resources are digital, when we use them we leave behind traces of that usage.
+This means we study how we measure usage and what those measurements can validly say.
+Since usage leaves traces of personal information, we examine topics related to the security of these resources and the privacy of those who use them.
+Electronic resources likewise means having to use websites and other e-resource interfaces, and hence we study how electronic resource librarians study user experience and conduct usability studies.

 Discussion Questions

-As we start to address all of this, I want us to consider two questions:
+As we start to address this, consider the following questions:

 1. How do we manage all of this electronic stuff?
 Not only does it include complicated technology and has an impact on our patrons, but it involves all different sorts of librarians.